RubixML/ML/docs/datasets/labeled.md

 # Labeled
 A Labeled dataset is used to train supervised learners and for testing a model by providing the ground-truth.
 In addition to the standard dataset API, a Labeled dataset can perform operations such as stratification and sorting the dataset using the label column.

-> **Note:** Due to a limitation of PHP, avoid using numeric strings (ex.
-'1') as labels as they may cause unexpected behavior.

 ## Parameters
 | # | Param | Default | Type | Description |
 |---|---|---|---|---|